mrc-ide/epicyst/README.md

 For a detailed practical guide please see the [epicyst introduction vignette](https://mrc-ide.github.io/epicyst/articles/Introduction.html)

+A detailed introduction to the age-strcutured model can be found here: [age-structured epicyst introduction vignette](https://rpubs.com/mad206/1192723) and a guide to modelling interventions in the age-structured model here: [interventions in the age-structured EPICYST model vignette](https://rpubs.com/mad206/1192733).
+Modelling complex (multi-stage) age-stratified interventions is covered in: [complex intervention modelling in the age-structured EPICYST model vignette](https://rpubs.com/mad206/1192729).

 -----

 Details on the model functionality and use can be found on the [epicyst